To Gris or not to Grigio that is the Question

 Stylistic Differences: What you are going to find across the board is that most if not all the Pinot Grigio wines created in Italy tend to be typically dry [not sweet with low RS] and light, white flowers, almonds a mineral taste to it.
 On the flip side of the coin, [speaking in general terms] Californian variants of Pinot Grigio tend to be richer and lemony or citrusy in flavor, but still have good acid and refreshing minerality.

 Now for our French friends and their New World counterparts in Oregon who label their bottles Pinot Gris [off-dry, higher RS] whose wines tend to come from the Alsace region, along with the German/French border.
-[Of course with exceptions to every rule, allowing for variation.
-Some producers in Oregon make their PG in a dry style with very little RS]
+Of course with exceptions to every rule, allowing for variation.
+Some producers in Oregon make their PG in a dry style with very little [commonly referred to as RS] residual sugar.

 While in Oregon PG can be found mostly from wineries of the Willamette Valley.
 Stylistically speaking of both regions, these wines are more fruity and flowery than their Italian counterparts; aromas can range from peach to grapefruit to melon, even though they are layered with rich mineral characteristics [often known as minerality].

-Whichever style you choose, remember they’re best served chilled and kept in a cool sleeve to maximize your enjoyment and in my opinion even more so with Pinot Grigio.
+Whichever style you choose, remember they’re best served chilled or kept in a cool sleeve to maximize your enjoyment [look for that sweet spot cellar temperature of 57 degrees] and in my opinion even more so with Pinot Grigio, because as it warms it quickly loses its appeal.

 If you want to explore these two styles further, I'd recommend you do so via purchasing the four bottles I've listed below.
 I’ve rounded up a few of my favorites [four great wines] I would like to recommend to you, which I know will help you see the differences quickly; the contrast will be night and day.